giovannyreyeso/code-reminder/README.md

 ## How i use it?
 Just need press `Ctrl+Alt+V` (Linux/Windows) or `Ctrl+V` on Mac
-Every time you press the command you will replace the text for next
+Every time you press the command you will show a list for select a item press enter for selected or click on the item

 ![imagen001](https://github.com/giovannyreyeso/code-reminder/raw/master/images/imagen001.gif)